Ana Gabriela López

 Ana Gabriela López Ferrer (born 22 September 1994) is a Mexican weightlifter.
 She won the bronze medal in the women's 55 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
 She also won the bronze medal in the women's 55 kg event at the 2019 Pan American Games held in Lima, Peru.
 She represented Mexico at the 2020 Summer Olympics in Tokyo, Japan.

 Career

+Ana Gabriela López studied at the Sonora Institute of Technology in Ciudad Obregon, Mexico.

 In 2017, she competed in the women's 53 kg event at the World Weightlifting Championships held in Anaheim, United States.
 At the 2018 World Weightlifting Championships in Ashgabat, Turkmenistan, she competed in the women's 55 kg event.
 She also competed in the women's 55 kg event at the 2019 World Weightlifting Championships held in Pattaya, Thailand.

 She represented Mexico at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 9th place in the women's 55 kg event.